charlio23/HED-pytorch/Readme.md

 ### Contents

-This repository contain two executable files:
+This repository contains two executable files:

 - [image_preprocesing.py](https://github.com/charlio23/HED-pytorch/blob/master/image_preprocesing.py): Data preprocessing and augmentation
 - [main.py](https://github.com/charlio23/HED-pytorch/blob/master/main.py): Training

 ### Data preprocessing and augmentation

-The script reads from the BSDS500 dataset (.mat files) and converts its content to .png files.
-It generates the ground truth images at it is specified in the official implementation.
+The script reads from the BSDS500 dataset and converts its content from .mat to .png files.
+It generates the ground truth images at it is specified in the official implementation (positive if labeled as edge by 3 or more people).
 Later, it performs the data augmentation: flip, rotate and crop the largest rectangle of the images to obtain a factor of 32 augmented data.
 Finally the images are resized to 400x400.

 The results are stored by default in a new directory -> BSDS500_AUGMENTED